hyperspy/hyperspy/doc/user_guide/getting_started.rst

 Please note that the documentation of the code is a work in progress, so not all the objects are documented yet.

+Up-to-date documentation is always available in `the Hyperspy website. <http://hyperspy.org/documentation.html>`_

 Autocompletion
 --------------